Batu Khasikov

-Batu Sergeyevich Khasikov (born June 28, 1980) is a Russian politician, activist and former kickboxer, who serves as Head of the Republic of Kalmykia since 2019.
-He previously served as a Russian Federation Senator from 2012 to 2014 and Member of the People’s Khural from 2008 to 2012.
+Batu Sergeyevich Khasikov (born 28 June 1980) is a Russian politician, activist and former kickboxer who has served as Head of the Republic of Kalmykia since 2019.
+He previously served as a Russian Federation Senator from 2012 to 2014 and Member of the People's Khural from 2008 to 2012.

-As a former professional kickboxer, he is a multiple world champion.
+As a former professional kickboxer, he has won several world championships.

 Personal life

 He was born to an ethnically diverse family, with his father being a Kalmyk and his mother a Tatar.
-He is a Buddhist.
+He is a Tibetan Buddhist.

 Khasikov is married.
 He has two children.
 His wife, Elena Khasikova (maiden name Shchur), is a fashion designer who graduated from the Ufa State University of Economics and Service with a degree in hotel management in 2009 and in 2013 from the Lesgaft National State University of Physical Education, Sport and Health with a degree in athleticism.

 On 5 August 2020, Khasikov became one of the first Governors in Russia to be diagnosed with the novel coronavirus.

 Education

-Batu graduated from the Moscow State Pedagogical University, the faculty of physical culture.
+Khasikov graduated from the Moscow State Pedagogical University, the faculty of physical culture.
 He continued postgraduate study in Russian Presidential Academy of National Economy and Public Administration (Candidate of political science, 2012).
 In February 2016, having considered the application of representatives of the Dissernet community, the Dissertation Council of Peoples' Friendship University of Russia cancelled Khasikov's PhD degree.